Our world has rapidly changed over the last few months.

 There are many things that we can do to support and manage our mental wellbeing during this times.

-I am currently offering online video and telephone counselling sessions where we can discuss strategies and tools which may help you to manage your mental health and wellbeing.
+I am currently offering face to face (observing all government social distancing and sanitising recommendations), online video and telephone counselling sessions where we can discuss strategies and tools which may help you to manage your mental health and wellbeing.

 What is counselling?